Pyramid-Systems-Inc/Digital-Scribe/Roadmap.md

 **Objective:** To establish the project's technical foundation and build the absolute core functionality: a user can type English text and see a corresponding sequence of hieroglyph images returned from a server.
 This phase prioritizes functionality over aesthetics.

 **Key Deliverables:**
-*   A monorepo with separate, runnable client and server applications.
+*   ✅ A monorepo with separate, runnable client and server applications.
-*   A functioning API endpoint (`/api/v1/translate`) that translates a string into an array of glyph data.
+*   ✅ A functioning API endpoint (`/api/v1/translate`) that translates a string into an array of glyph data.
-*   A minimal web interface with a text input and a display area for the resulting glyphs.
+*   🚧 A minimal web interface with a text input and a display area for the resulting glyphs.

+**✅ PHASE 1 PROGRESS:** Backend foundation complete (Tasks 1.1-1.3).
+Frontend integration (Task 1.4) ready for implementation.

 ---

-### **Task 1.1: Project Scaffolding & Environment Setup**
+### **✅ Task 1.1: Project Scaffolding & Environment Setup** - COMPLETED
 **Description:** Initialize the project structure, version control, and development environments for both the front-end and back-end.

+**✅ IMPLEMENTATION NOTES:**
+- Complete monorepo structure established with `/client` and `/server` directories
+- Backend: Node.js + Express.js 5 + TypeScript with proper build/dev scripts
+- Frontend: React 19 + Vite + TypeScript with Axios for API communication
+- Both environments fully configured and operational

 *   **Step 1.1.1:** Initialize Git Repository.
     *   Action: Create a new directory `digital-scribe`.